postcode-nl/PostcodeNl_Api_Magento2/.github/ISSUE_TEMPLATE/bug_report.md

 ⚠️ **Before submitting**:
 * Verify the issue persists in the *most recent* module version.
-* Consider [contacting Postcode.nl](mailto:tech@postcode.nl).
-Especially if you have a staging or testing environment to share.
 * Make sure the issue isn't already reported to avoid duplicates.

 🪲 **Describe the bug**